-- (a) Prohibited Uses.
-In any civil or criminal case, evidence of the following is not admissible against the defendant who made the plea or participated in the plea discussions: - (1) a guilty plea that was later withdrawn; - (2) a nolo contendere plea; - (3) a statement about either of those pleas made during a proceeding under Federal Rule of Criminal Procedure 11 or a comparable state procedure; or - (4) a statement made during plea discussions with an attorney for the prosecuting authority if the discussions did not result in a guilty plea or they resulted in a laterwithdrawn guilty plea. - Exceptions.
-The court may admit a statement described in Rule 410(a)(3) or (4): - (1) in any proceeding in which another statement made during the same plea or plea discussions has been introduced, if both statements should in fairness be considered at the same time; or - (2) in a criminal proceeding for perjury or false statement, if the defendant made the statement under oath, on the record, and in the presence of counsel.
+Rule 410.
+Inadmissibility of Pleas, Plea Discussions, and Related Statements Rule 410.
+Pleas, Plea Discussions, and Related Statements Except as otherwise provided in this rule, evidence of the following is not, in any civil or criminal proceeding, admissible against the defendant who made the plea or was a participant in the plea discussions: (a) Prohibited Uses.
+In a civil or criminal case, evidence of the following is not admissible against the defendant who made the plea or participated in the plea discussions: (1) a plea of guilty which was later withdrawn; (1) a guilty plea that was later withdrawn; (2) a plea of nolo contendere; (2) a nolo contendere plea; (3) any statement made in the course of any proceedings under Rule 11 of the Federal Rules of Criminal Procedure or comparable state procedure regarding either of the foregoing pleas; or (3) a statement made during a proceeding on either of those pleas under Federal Rule of Criminal Procedure 11 or a comparable state procedure; or (4) any statement made in the course of plea discussions with an attorney for the prosecuting authority which do not result in a plea of guilty or which result in a plea of guilty later withdrawn.
+(4) a statement made during plea discussions with an attorney for the prosecuting authority if the discussions did not result in a guilty plea or they resulted in a later- withdrawn guilty plea.
+However, such a statement is admissible (i) in any proceeding wherein another statement made in the course of the same plea or plea discussions has been introduced and the statement ought in fairness be considered (b) Exceptions.
+The court may admit a statement described in Rule 410(a)(3) or (4): contemporaneously with it, or (ii) in a criminal proceeding for perjury or false statement if the statement was made by the defendant under oath, on the record and in the presence of counsel. in any proceeding in which another statement made during the same plea or plea discussions has been introduced, if in fairness the statements ought to be considered together; or (2) in a criminal proceeding for perjury or false statement, if the defendant made the statement under oath, on the record, and with counsel present.